angylada/mp3fileInfo/README.md

 given via command line arguments.
 If the parameter is being omitted, the current working directory will be used.
 The filenames need to be in the format "ARTIST - TITLE.mp3" since " - " is the separator.

+Every file will be processed in parallel, processing 30 files at once took less than 300ms in multiple tests.
 ## How to build

 ### Linux